MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-ready-to-go.md

 - Watch the Business Central Launch Event on [aka.ms/BCLE](https://aka.ms/BCLE)
 - Access Business Central with your Microsoft 365 license.
 Read about it [here](/dynamics365-release-plan/2022wave2/smb/dynamics365-business-central/access-business-central-365-license)
 - New CSP customer promotion for Business Application.
 Check out the new promo for new and existing legacy customers [here](https://aka.ms/CSPpromoNCE)
 - New '_Do more with less_' page on Partner Portal, which features partner resources to differentiate your practice, support migrations, drive customer conversations and much more.
-Read more [here](https://powerplatformpartners.transform.microsoft.com/resources/domorecampaign)
+Find it [here](https://powerplatformpartners.transform.microsoft.com/resources/domorecampaign)

 ## Latest release and updates
 - Business Central release plan: [aka.ms/BCReleasePlan](https://aka.ms/BCReleasePlan)